Eoxia/task-manager/readme.txt

 == Changelog ==

+= 1.3.3.0 =

+= Improvment =
+ * 5464 - Timeline : Add filters, see https://github.com/Eoxia/task-manager/wiki/Hook-Reference.
+ * 5555 - General : Added "Notify affected users" button on the context menu in task to send email notification with the task content to affected users.
+ * 5600 - General : Translation updated.

+= Fix =
+ * 5557 - Dashboard : The search system now works when the term is the same as the previously searched term.

 = 1.3.2.0 =
 = Improvment =
- * 4348 - Timeline : Week summary added
+ * 4348 - Timeline : Week summary added.
  * 4349 - Dashboard : New search system with advanced method.
  * 4354 - General : Shortcut added.
-Type : "CTRL + Enter" to quickly add a point
+Type : "CTRL + Enter" to quickly add a point.
- * 4350 - Task : Manage your due time with the new interface : Time history
+ * 4350 - Task : Manage your due time with the new interface : Time history.
  * 4352 - Task : Custom your tasks with so many colors !
- * 4353 - Task : You can see the task creator next to the task title
+ * 4353 - Task : You can see the task creator next to the task title.
- * 4351 - Pointing time window : The pointing time window has been simplified
+ * 4351 - Pointing time window : The pointing time window has been simplified.
- * 4352 - Increased compatibility with the plugin Digirisk
+ * 4352 - Increased compatibility with the plugin Digirisk.

 = 1.3.1.5 =
 = Improvment =